FraserThompson/thundermaps-trademe/README.md

 reports = thundermaps.getReports(ACCOUNT_ID)
 ```

+**There are several examples in the `examples` directory which show how to deal with different types of datafeeds.**

 ### Updater module

 The updater module combines both the TradeMe and ThunderMaps module and provides a higher level interface for generating ThunderMaps reports for the latest TradeMe listings.